dotnet/msbuild/Documentation/specs/runtime-configuration-file.md

 }
 ```

-Next, the deps file from the application is loaded and merged into this deps file (this is conceptual, the host implementation doesn't necessary have to directly merge the data ;)).
+Next, the deps file from the application is loaded and (conceptually) merged into this deps file.
 Data from the app-local deps file trumps data from the shared framework.

 The shared framework's deps file will also contain a `runtimes` section defining the fallback logic for all RIDs known to that shared framework.
 For example, a shared framework deps file installed into a Ubuntu machine may look something like the following: